hyperledger/identus-cloud-agent/docs/decisions/20230714-performance-framework-for-atala-prism.md

 There are 3 main classes of frameworks:

-1. enterprise - huge enterprise solutions in clouds with advanced tools to generate all kinds of load testing scenarios targeted to be used by non-technical testing engineers
+1. enterprise - huge enterprise solutions in clouds with advanced tools to generate all kinds of load testing scenarios targeted for non-technical testing engineers
 2. lightweight - small, highly optimized solutions, open-sourced, and easily extendable
 3. mixed - developer-friendly frameworks that are usually open-sourced with some free version providing cloud-paid plans, a kind of a medium between enterprise and lightweight